About Us

 Ms. Rollins has more than 25 years of experience in the biotechnology industry, particularly in the areas of venture capital, management consulting and equity research.
 She was a co-founder of early-stage life science venture capital firm, 5AM Ventures, where she incubated and was a founding member of the Board of Directors of Marcadia (purchased by Roche) and KaloBios (IPO).
 She was previously an Investment Manager at Bay City Capital, an Associate in the pharmaceuticals practice of Booz Allen & Hamilton, and an Equity Research Associate at the investment bank Robertson Stephens & Co.
 Ms. Rollins holds a B.A. in Biology from Colgate University, where she served as a Trustee, and an MBA from the Stanford Graduate School of Business.

-Co-Founder & Chief Scientific Officer
+Chief Medical Officer

-Juha Punnonen, M.D., Ph.D.
+Juha Punnonen, MD, PhD

 Chief Development Officer